SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 ![](assets/module1/images/gameController.svg)<br>

 In the constructor for `GameRestController.java`, initialize a default `GameCharacter` object.<br>

+> [!IMPORTANT]
+>
-When our application runs, the character state changes in that specific run will not be persisted on subsequent application runs.
+> When our application runs, the character state changes in that specific run will not be persisted on subsequent application runs.
 The `GameRestController.java` will always create a "new" GameCharacter object.
+>
 > Example:<br>
 > → Run the application: `./gradlew bootRun`<br>
-> → `GameRestController.java` will create a new `GameCharacter.java` object (initialized with HP=100)<br>
+> → `GameRestController.java` should init a new `GameCharacter` object<br>
-> → Call the `/takeDamage?damage=50` endpoint (the character object's HP should be 50)<br>
+> → Call the `PUT /takeDamage?damage=50` endpoint (the character object's HP should be 50)<br>
 > → Quit the application run (Control+C)<br>
 > → Run the application (again): `./gradlew bootRun`<br>
-> → Call the `/characterState` endpoint (the character object's HP will be 100 because `GameRestController` will init a new `GameCharacter` object<br>
+> → Call the `GET /characterState` endpoint (the character object's HP will be 100 because `GameRestController` will init a new `GameCharacter` object)

 For each of these API endpoints simply call the respective methods we previously implemented in `GameRestController.java`.<br>
 Return the result output from each of these `GameRestController.java` function calls back through the HTTP Response.